-If you cannot provide one of these documents, you must present one primary and one secondary identification document.
-The primary document must include your full name and the month, day, and year of your birth.
-Documents not in English must be accompanied by a qualified English translation.
-(See page 5) Documents are subject to verification and may not be accepted if laminated or otherwise altered.
+Documents not in English must be accompanied by a qualified English translation (see page 4).
+Documents are subject to verification and may not be accepted if laminated or otherwise altered.
+Photocopies of identification documents are not acceptable.
+Fraudulent documents may be confiscated.